diamirio/backend-nx-skeleton/packages/nestjs-graphql-typeorm-dataloader/README.md

 You can either use these decorators in the entity, DTO, or resolver.
 But the intention is to keep this in the DTOs or entities to define resolving them generically.
 You can also further process the output result, the GraphQL way.

-**If you define the resolver and extensions at the entity or DTO level, you do not need to define any field resolvers for a given field, and it will be resolved automatically.**
+**If you define the resolver and extensions at the entity or DTO level, you do not need to define any field resolvers for a given field and it will be resolved automatically.**

 **Please do not forget to set the middleware per field if you did not set it globally, else it won't work at all.**